College of Ayurvedic Diet & Digestion

 Preparing the Stomach and Taste Buds

-Bitter, pungent, salty and sour tastes help kick start digestion.
-Bitter neem or dandelion stimualtes peristalsis.
-While Europe stimulates digestion with alcoholic aperitifs, Ayurveda recommends lime for sour taste.
 A ginger, lime, salt appetizer refreshes the taste buds, stimulates saliva, and brings blood flow to the digestive tract.

-Do I have to spend all day in the kitchen?
+Do I Have to Spend All Day in the Kitchen?

-Are you too busy to cook?
 We find that eating out, fast food, and even making a sandwich takes more time than cooking soups.
-Here's a way to cook soups that's fast and easy.
+Check out this fast and easy way to cook soups.

-When I wake up in the morning I cook all three meals at the same time.
-First, I start a soup.
-Next, I start a pot of rice.
+In the morning I cook all three meals at the same time.
+First, I start a soup, then a pot of rice.
 Next, I cook my oatmeal or fry an egg for breakfast.
-The rest of my day is kitchen free.
 This method of cooking is fast, easy, and healthy.

-The Fundamentals of a Good Routine
+The Fundamentals of a Healthy Daily Routine

 READ MORE ON THIS TOPIC